There is no player in world football that has drawn more plaudits for his physical qualities and dedication to his craft than Cristiano Ronaldo.

 On the pitch, the focus is on high-intensity drills that reflect match situations.
 "We do a lot of sprinting drills in training and they can be incorporated into your workout whether you are in the gym or outdoors," Ronaldo says.
 "Try and add it to every workout you do."

-Workouts are not restricted to the time Ronaldo spends at the facilities at Real Madrid, though.
+Workouts are not restricted to the time Ronaldo spent at training facilities, though.
 "Fit in exercise wherever you can," he adds.

 "You can do an abs workout in your bedroom when you wake up in the morning or before you go to bed.
 If you get into a routine then it makes it easier as it will become a habit."